abdulwahabse/A-Weighted-Ensemble-Model-for-Dispatch-Time-Prediction/README.md

 - Please first run `preprocessing.ipynb` then `prepare_training_data.ipynb` before running any models.

 ## Disclaimer
-**This project is intended as a reference and educational resource.
-It is not designed to be copied and pasted directly into production code.**
+**This project is not intended as a reference and educational resource.**

 ## Contribution
 - Abdul Wahab